-The Service will be broadcast live on BBC One and the BBC World Service and will feature a procession of Commonwealth flags, with a young flag bearer representing each of the 53 nations of the Commonwealth.
-Attendees will be treated to musical performances from Ghanaian drum collective One-Drum, Ngāti Rānana London Maori Club, Portsmouth Gospel Choir, and British musician Liam Payne.
-Spoken reflections will be given by award-winning spoken word artist Jaspreet Kaur, and Dr Andrew Bastawrous, Co-Founder and CEO of Peek Vision.
+The Service was broadcast live on BBC One and the BBC World Service and featured a procession of Commonwealth flags, with a young flag bearer representing each of the 53 nations of the Commonwealth.
+Attendees were treated to musical performances from Ghanaian drum collective One-Drum, Ngāti Rānana London Maori Club, Portsmouth Gospel Choir, and British musician Liam Payne.
+Spoken reflections were given by award-winning spoken word artist Jaspreet Kaur, and Dr Andrew Bastawrous, Co-Founder and CEO of Peek Vision.

 About The Commonwealth Service

 The Commonwealth Service is the UK’s largest multi-faith celebration and takes place annually on the second Monday in March at Westminster Abbey.
 The one hour service features a mixture of testimonies, readings, and musical performances.
 Each year the Service is based around an annual Commonwealth Theme.